pramsey/crunchyblog/waiting-postgis-31-2/index.md

 The [ST_HexagonGrid(size, bounds)](https://postgis.net/docs/manual-dev/ST_HexagonGrid.html) function works much the same as the square grid function.

 Hexagons are popular for some cartographic display purposes and modeling purposes.
-Surprisingly the can also be indexed using the same two-dimensional indexing scheme as squares.
+Surprisingly they can also be indexed using the same two-dimensional indexing scheme as squares.

-The hexagon grid starts with a (0, 0) hexagon centered at the origin, and a gridding for a bounds includes all hexagons that touch the bounds.
+The hexagon grid starts with a (0, 0) hexagon centered at the origin, and the gridding for a bounds includes all hexagons that touch the bounds.

 ![Hexagon gridding](img/st_hexagongrid01.png "Hexagon gridding")